 A really common motorcycle question I see all the time in online comment sections and forums is: ''would this bike be OK for a beginner''.
 Usually, there isn't really a straightforward answer and that's because the bike that is right for you may not be right for someone else.
 Simply put, a suitable beginner bike depends on the ability, confidence, and discipline of the rider in question.

 However, if you are looking for bikes great for beginners but with a little less power, check out our top 10 best 125cc bikes for beginners article!

 Finding the right bike for you

-You might think discipline is an odd choice of word here, but what I mean by that is basically how much self control you have.
-A bike will only go as fast as you tell it to, so are you someone who will take things steady and grow into a bike or are you going to thrash it and put yourself in a potentially dangerous situation?
+You might think discipline is an odd choice of word here, but what I mean by that is basically how much self-control you have.
+A bike will only go as fast as you tell it to, so are you someone who will take things steadily and grow into a bike, or are you going to thrash it and put yourself in a potentially dangerous situation?

 Ability plays a part here too, people learn at varying rates and some may have natural flair, whilst others develop a little more slowly.
 For instance, when I first began training for my own full bike licence, I started with a friend.
 While I needed the full course and a few additional lessons to be fully prepared for my test, he passed his after only a couple of sessions.
 Of course, he had ridden motocross as a kid and I guess you never forget... like riding a bike!
 The point is, while we were both new to riding motorcycles on the road, as 'beginners' we were hardly equal.
 There's nothing wrong with taking your time and picking a bike you can grow into and there has never been a better range of bikes available for that.